skriptum/vwl/vwl5/VL_Feminist/Portfolio/Portfolio.md

     - more gaps open for more FPE in mainstream
     - maybe one day it will also be teached in mainstream economics
 - i wouldnt need to take extra classes like this, but would be included in my curriculum

+**Personal** would love to see more of FPE & Goldin in standard bachelors

+- more people get to know the school of thought
+- more option to reflect like we did in the course